vizplus/viz-faq/faq-en.md

 ## Best Practices

-### What is the best and safest way to use VIZ?
+### How is it more convenient and safer to use VIZ?

-**Separate keys**.
-The key system in VIZ greatly increases the security of using your account compared to the usual "login + password" system.
+**Separate the keys**.
+The system of keys in VIZ significantly increases the security of using the account compared to the usual ‘login + password’ system.

-Of course, keeping three keys that you can't remember is more difficult than entering `12345asd` password.
-But in the case of a leak from a site or an app regular keys (which are used to make awards), you lose virtually nothing.
-Even if the active keys are leaked, your loss is minimal, especially if you use subaccounts from the following advice, and don’t keep any liquid vizes in your wallet.
+Of course, storing three keys that cannot be remembered is more difficult than entering memorized password 12345asd.
+But if there is a leak from some site or from an application of ordinary keys (with which rewards are made), you will not lose anything.
+And even if the active keys leak, the losses will be minimal, especially if you use subaccounts from the next board and do not store liquid viz in your wallet.

 **Use subaccounts and delegation**.
-On the one hand, VIZ is convenient because the same account can be used in all applications, accumulating social capital on it and rewarding other participants.
-On the other hand, it isn’t very safe: the app could be fraudulent or hacked by hackers, leading to trouble with the account.
+On the one hand, VIZ is convenient, because the same account can be used in all applications, accumulating social capital on it and rewarding other participants.
+On the other hand, it is not very secure, since the application may turn out to be fraudulent or be hacked, which will lead to trouble with the account.

-A good way to increase the security of using VIZ is to have one "main" account with your social capital and one or more subaccounts for different purposes and individual apps.
+A fine way to increase the security of using a VIZ is to have one ‘main’ account with your social capital and one or more subaccounts for different purposes and separate applications.

-For example, your main account is `johnnydepp`.
-You have bought 12500 vizes and put them into the social capital of this account.
-Now you can create a subaccount `twitter.johnnydepp` and delegate 2400 views to it, a subaccount `telegram.johnnydepp` and delegate 5800 views to it, and a subaccount `iam.johnnydepp` and delegate the rest 4300 views to it.
-You connect the first two accounts to their respective social gateways, and use the latter for all other tasks.
-The main account virtually securely holds your social capital and, if you wish, your liquid vizes in your wallet.
+For example, your main *johnnydepp* account.
+You bought 12,500 viz and put them into the social capital of this account.
+Now you can create a *twitter.johnnydepp* subaccount and delegate 2,400 viz there, a *telegram.johnnydepp* subaccount and delegate 5,800 viz there, as well as the *iam.johnnydepp* subaccount and delegate the remaining 4,300 viz to it.
+You connect the first two accounts to the corresponding social gateways, and use the last one for all other tasks.
+On the main account - almost completely safe - lies your social capital and, if desired, liquid viz in your wallet.

-Even if you lose or compromise the keys to a sub-account, right down to the master key, nothing will happen: you will simply revoke the delegation and create a new subaccount.
+Even if you lose or compromise the keys to some subaccount, up to the master key, nothing terrible happens: you will simply revoke the delegation and create a new subaccount.

-Rewards will accrue in subaccounts, which can be slowly transferred to the main account, or retained to build up your social capital on Twitter and Telegram.
-You'll only log into your main account safe through the most trusted app, and even rarely.
+Rewards will accumulate on subaccounts.
+They can be gradually transferred to the main account or left to increase your social capital on Twitter and Telegram.
+At the same time, you will log in to the main safe account only through the most trusted application, quite rarely.

-**Try to use local apps**.
-Some apps in VIZ know how to work directly with the blockchain without accessing their own server.
-This is safer and more convenient because there is no middleman, who could be a crook, or his servers could be hacked, or could go offline at the most inopportune moment.
+**Try to use local applications**.
+Some VIZ applications are able to work directly with the blockchain, without accessing their own server.
+This is safer and more convenient, since an intermediary disappears from the chain, who may be a fraudster, or their servers will be hacked, or they may disconnect at the most inopportune moment.

-On the other hand, without a server it is unlikely to be possible to build an advanced app with complex features.
-In some cases, the same application can be presented in two versions - a "basic" local version and an "advanced" server version (as a website or mobile app).
-It's up to you which version you choose - depending on what you want to do with the app.
+On the other hand, without a server, it is unlikely to be possible to build a developed application with complex functions.
+In some cases, the same application can be presented in two versions - ‘basic’ local and ‘advanced’ server (in the form of a website or mobile application).
+It is up to you which option to choose depending on what you want to do with this application.

-For example, [My account](https://my.viz.plus) of a VIZ member works both as a website and as a local web page which you should download to your computer and open in your browser.
-The local version will work even if the server goes down completely because it doesn’t communicate with it, but directly with the blockchain.
+For example, [Personal account](https://my.viz.plus) works both as a website and as a local web page, which you need to download to your computer and open in a browser.
+The local version will work even if the server is completely disconnected, because it does not communicate with it, but it does directly with the blockchain.